preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/search-config/index.rst

 + {Page.SPPath} - Full url to the folder where the page is located in Site Pages.
 Example: (Path:{Page.SPPath})
 + {Variation.Segment} - Url segment of the current variation
 + {TargetingProperty.InternalName} - TermID of matching property of current user
++ {AppInstance.InternalName} - TermID of matching property of current user

+Some examples of how the tokens cam be used:

+To search this site: Path:{SPSite.FullUrl}*

+To search pdfs in my department: FileType:pdf AND RefinableString110:{TargetingProperty.Department}

+To search pages in my language: FileType:aspx AND OmniaVariationSegmentOWSTEXT:{Variation.Segment}

 Search Templates
 *********************